Michael (00:00)

 Michael (16:01)

-So okay, that takes you up until college.
+So, okay, that takes you up until college.
 What was college like for you in that engineering program?
 Did you work a lot with different software platforms?
-Any of it related to business or was it truly just through and through engineering software that you were working in?
+Was any of it related to business, or was it truly just through and through engineering software that you were working in?

 Caleb (16:16)

-It was all, I mean, AutoCAD and Inventor, which are 3D modeling softwares, and that's where I would get the initial exposure to the manufacturing space, which would come a little bit later, right after college.
+It was all, I mean, AutoCAD and Inventor, which are 3D modeling software, and that's where I would get the initial exposure to the manufacturing space, which would come a little bit later, right after college.
 But that was the main thing I was studying.
-It was a five-year program, and at the time, it wasn't accredited at that school, so they had a dual partnership with the University of North Dakota, so I took some classes there and then some in Kansas.
+It was a five-year program, and at the time, it wasn't accredited at that school, so they had a dual partnership with the University of North Dakota.
+I took some classes there and then some in Kansas.
 I did a little bit of both there.
 That's why I actually have two degrees from two different schools that are the same degree.
 It's just how the partnership worked.
-Now the school is accredited, but the engineering professors were amazing and it was small classes.
+Now the school is accredited, but the engineering professors were amazing, and the classes were small.
 At the time, the engineering classes were 10-20 for the whole grade.
 Now they're in the hundreds.
 It's not like a massive school, but they have a very, very good engineering program.
 North Dakota has a good engineering program, but Benedictine in Kansas was better.
 It was noticeable how good of a program it was.
 And even after when I did my MBA, I was very grateful.
 I learned so much there.
-I did the program in four years and then I worked a waiting job at a Greek restaurant.
+I did the program in four years, and then I worked a waiting job at a Greek restaurant.
 Loved the family that I was working for there.
 It became like an extended family of mine.
 And then I was an RA in a freshman dorm for three years.
 I never got out of a freshman dorm in college.

 Michael (17:58)